CondensedMilk7/primordial-soup-static/src/articles/alternate-unconscious-uznadzes-theory-of-set.md

 ---
 title: "Alternate Unconscious: Uznadze’s Theory of Set"
-description: In the following work I brefly explore the general psychology of set – a field founded by Georgian psychologist Dimitri Uznadze who rigorously, through experimental methods offered an alternate understanding of the unconscious, in contrast to fields such as psychoanalysis.
+description: Psychology of set – a field founded by Georgian psychologist Dimitri Uznadze who offered an alternate understanding of the unconscious, in contrast to fields such as psychoanalysis.
 author: Pridon Tetradze
 authorPage: https://pridontetradze.com
 date: 2022-08-27T16:53:03.214Z